 Red Hat & Purple Dress Day

-Inspired by a gift of a red fedora and a book of poetry which included Jenny Joseph's famous poem, Californian Ellen Cooper founded The Red Hat Society, a fellowship society for women of a certain age.
-Today, Red Hat Societies exist all over the world and are open to women of all ages and is "a playgroup for women created to connect like-minded women, make new friends and enrich lives through the power of fun and friendship!"
+For Scottish Dancers of all ages who dare to pair purple or red ghillies with its clashing opposite, this tartan marks the origin of Red Hat Day, inspired by a gift of a red fedora and a book of poetry which included Jenny Joseph's famous poem.
+Californian Ellen Cooper founded The Red Hat Society, a fellowship society for women of a certain age, whose purpose is "to connect like-minded women, make new friends and enrich lives through the power of fun and friendship!"
 "Red Hatters" wear red hats and purple attire to all functions.
-Ironically, the author of the poem hated the colour purple ;-).
+Ironically, the author of the poem hated the colour purple. ♥️💜

 To mark "Red Hat Society Day" we have the "Red Hat Purple Thistle" tartan, for official and non-official members of the Red Hat Society, an international social organization originally founded in 1998 in the United States for women age 50 and beyond, but now open to women of all ages.
 Today, there are over 20,000 chapters in the United States and over 30 other countries.